 Data Retention Policy¶

-Data in a group's Community directory will be retained as long as the group has an allocation at NERSC.
+Data in a project’s directory on the Community File System will be retained as long as the project has an allocation at NERSC.
 Allocations are renewed on a yearly basis (see our section on accounts for information on renewal).
-If a group's allocation is not renewed, any data in their Community directory will be automatically archived into HPSS.
+If a project’s allocation is not renewed, any data in their Community directory may be removed from the Community File System at staff’s discretion.
 Please see the Community File System page for details on the timing of this process.

 Data Transfer, Data Analysis, and Collaborative Capabilities¶